paddi1990/DemuxNet/README.md

 ```

 ### Data preparation
-DemuxNet takes sparse single-cell expression matrix in `RDS` format as input.
-The sparse matrix can be prepared according to the following pipline:
+DemuxNet takes a sparse single-cell expression matrix in RDS format as input.
+The sparse matrix can be prepared using the following pipeline:

 ```
 ************